yashfren/yashfren.github.io/_posts/2025-08-15-ReportingTips.md

 # Introduction

 I am writing this guide because at least 3 people (this week) asked me about how to approach report writing as they failed their first attempt despite having 12 or more flags.
-While I cannot assist everyone by going through their reports and pointing out their errors (It is time consuming plus might be considered as cheating), I believe writing this guide will help everyone.
+While I cannot assist everyone by going through their reports and pointing out their errors (It is time consuming plus it might be considered as cheating), I believe writing this guide will help everyone.
 Note that before going through this blog, 1. go through the report writing module on the CPTS path at least once so you have an idea of what I am talking about and 2.
 Read [this blog by BRM titled - HTB CPTS Reporting: The Easy Way](https://www.brunorochamoura.com/posts/cpts-report/).

 I will be writing this blog with the assumptions that 1.
 The reader doesn't know markdown and 2.
 The reader doesn't know how to use sysreptor (I didn't as well, learnt on the exam lol).
-I highly recommend using Sysreptor, as it has a default templates for all the HTB exams and I will make a dummy report in this walkthrough.
+I highly recommend using Sysreptor, as it has a default template for every HTB exam and I will make a dummy report in this walkthrough.
 Also refer to the sample report that HTB has provided in the report writing module, and if I remember correctly they provide it along with the exam.
 First I will be covering basic Markdown syntax and then I will make a dummy report in sysreptor

 ![](/assets/images/CPTS/Sysreptor.png)